SkyeDive/SkyeDive/README.md

 ## Hi there!
 I'm Skye, I use she/her pronouns, I'm majoring in Software Engineering and also enjoy coding in my spare time.

-I've worked on a handful of academic projects under PSU, including single-term projects and a two-term capstone project.
-If you want to reach out (say, to suggest something for a project), feel free to contact me!
+I've worked on a handful of academic team-based projects under PSU, including single-term projects and a two-term capstone project.
+If you want to reach out, feel free to contact me!

 Learned in many languages (C, C++, C#, Java, JavaScript, Ada, Python, Lua)